• Skip to content

 Gluten and Intestinal Permeability

-Another important point to make about gluten and autoimmune disease is that studies have shown that gluten induces intestinal permeability in all individuals, regardless of whether or not they have celiac disease.
-(10)
+Another important point to make about gluten and autoimmune disease is that studies have shown that gluten can induce intestinal permeability in all individuals, regardless of whether or not they have celiac disease.

 Why is that important?

-It’s because Fasano and researchers have found that every case of autoimmune disease needs three things present to occur:
+It’s because Dr. Alessio Fasano, MD, an expert on gluten-related disorders, and other researchers, have found that every case of autoimmune disease needs three things present to occur:

 If one of the three things is missing, the condition will go into remission.
-(You can read more about this here.)
+(Please read my article on gut health for more information on this.)

 While we can’t change our genes (just yet), and while we don’t always have power over our triggers, we can always address the strength of our intestines and work on making them less permeable!